Vyaghrasana: Discover the Strength and Flexibility Benefits of the Pose

 The Physical Alignment Principles of Vyaghrasana

-• When you start with the tabletop position, see that your weight is equally distributed on your arms and legs.
+• When you start with the tabletop pose, see that your weight is equally distributed on your arms and legs.
 Then, slowly, with inhalation, lift your right foot, and your weight should be equally distributed on both the arms and one leg to maintain balance in the pose.

 • The lifted leg should not fall.
 Keep it involved till the heels.
 Your heel should not collapse left or right.
 Keep them straight throughout this pose.